-Here are a few ways in which you can prevent the onset of tilt:
+Here are a few ways in which you can prevent the onset of tilt.

 Prevent Tilt With the Proper State of Mind

 The first step to controlling tilt is being in the right state of mind when you play.
-Take the time to reset and clear your mind because the tilt may always be lurking in the shadows of our mind, waiting to strike.
+Take the time to reset and clear your mind because the tilt may always be lurking in the shadows of your mind, waiting to strike.

 What Causes Tilt in Poker?
-Know these Common Triggers
+Know These Common Triggers

 Online poker players won’t often find themselves tilting from cold cards, as the frequency of hands is much higher.
-If they are multi-tabling then they will always have options for something to play.
+If they are multi-tabling, then they will always have options for something to play.
 Online players tend to play a much looser game than players in real casinos.
-Therefore, the question isn’t if you will be getting some bad beats or cold cards, but when and how many.
+Therefore, the question isn’t if you will be getting some bad beats or cold cards but when and how many.

-Knowledge is Key
+Knowledge Is Key

-Know Your Own Poker Game to Avoid Going On Tilt
+Know Your Own Poker Game To Avoid Going on Tilt

 You should always be searching for those triggers as they reveal themselves.
 The more experience you have as a poker player and the more you know about your triggers, the stronger you are at the poker table.

 Know the Game

 The more you know about the game and correct poker strategies, the easier it will be for you to stay on track and avoid tilt.
-Before you make any decisions with your online poker games, try to analyze and review each hand in detail – position, stack size, pot size, the odds, betting patterns, etc.
+Before you make any decisions with your poker games, try to analyze and review each hand in detail – position, stack size, pot size, odds, betting patterns, etc.

 Know the Probabilities

-Having some background knowledge of common poker probabilities can definitely help to keep you from overestimating your way to tilting.
-If you know that your good hand is likely to lose now and again, then you will be less surprised, angry, or sad when it happens.
+Having some background knowledge of common poker probabilities can help keep you from overestimating your way to tilting.
+If you know that your good hand will likely lose now and again, you will be less surprised, angry or sad when it happens.
 If you are trying to improve and are thinking about your decisions, you will recognize what you did to lose that hand and learn from the mistake.

 The moment you realize that you are going on tilt, even if you detect it early on, get up and walk away from the computer for a moment.
 You need to regain your composure and clear your mind of negative thoughts and emotions before you can carry on playing.